renatomaia/coutil/doc/manual.md

 however the functions in this module store events emitted in a queue to be consumed later, as if they were emitted immediately after a coroutine awaits for them.

-Storing events on a value does not prevent the value nor the event arguments to be collected.
+A coroutine awaiting an event on a value does not prevent the value nor the coroutine and the event arguments to be collected, but the coroutine and the event arguments will not be collected as long as the value does not become garbage.

 ### `queued.await (e)`